HappyShield/happyshield.github.io/Instructions/LaserCutAndPressureCreasing/laserCutAndPressureCreasing_EN.md

 ![](./Assets/Output/Steps/03.jpg)

-Attach Part B to top A using short wood screws, or any other method.
+Attach Part B to top A using short wood screws.
 Attach the combined Part A and B to a block as needed to distribute pressure evenly across the jig surface.
 Do the same for Part C.

 ---